gyorilab/emmaa/doc/dashboard/models_page.rst

   :figwidth: 100 %

-  *The top of the tests tab showing the percentage of tests passed and applied and passed tests in different model types* A green check mark is shown for tests that passed and a red cross is shown for the tests that did not.
-The marks can be clicked on and link to a detailed test page where the detailed path(s) or a reson for the model not having passed the test will be shown.
+  *The top of the tests tab showing the percentage of tests passed and applied and passed tests in different model types*

-If any new tests were applied in the latest test run of the model they are shown under *New Applied Tests*
+If any new tests were applied in the latest test run of the model they are shown under *New Applied Tests* A green check mark is shown for tests that passed and a red cross is shown for the tests that did not.
+The marks can be clicked on and link to a detailed test page where the detailed path(s) or a reason for the model not having passed the test will be shown.

 .. figure:: ../_static/images/new_applied_tests.png
   :align: center